bihealth/kiosc-server/docs/source/introduction_installation.rst

     Name of the network where the Kiosc web server will run.

 ``KIOSC_SERVER_VERSION``
-    Version tag for the Kiosc docker image.
+    Version tag for the Kiosc Docker image.

 ``REDIS_VERSION``
-    Version tag for the redis docker image.
+    Version tag for the redis Docker image.

 ``TRAEFIK_VERSION``
-    Version tag for the traefik docker image.
+    Version tag for the traefik Docker image.

 ``KIOSC_DATABASE_URL``
     URL of the database used by Kiosc (do not change this unless you know what